e-WV: The West Virginia Encyclopedia Online

 The hospital is located on three acres within the town of Welch.
 The land was donated to the state in 1899 by J. J. Sperry for the purpose of building a hospital.
 A $12 million renovation was completed in 1984.
 Medical services include surgery, obstetrics, intensive care, and an emergency department.

-Until 2023, it was the only state-funded, acute care facility in West Virginia.
-It had been under the management of the state Department of Health and Human Resources.
-On January 1, 2024, WVU Medicine took over management of Welch Community Hospital.
+It is the only state-funded, acute care facility in West Virginia.
+It had been under the management of the state Department of Health and Human Resources (DHHR).
+On January 1, 2024, WVU Medicine was expected to take over the hospital's operations, but that deal fell through.
+It currently is managed by the state Department of Health Facilities, one of the three department-level successors to DHHR.

 Sources